junxit/us-congress-code/title-24/chapter-4/sec-225d.md

 ### References in Text

 The District of Columbia Government Comprehensive Merit Personnel Act of 1978, referred to in subsecs. (c)(4) and (d)(4), is D.C.
 Law 2–139, Mar.
-3, 1979, as amended, which is not classified to the Code.
+3, 1979, which is not classified to the Code.

 ### Statutory Notes and Related Subsidiaries